steinfletcher/apitest/docs/content/docs/request.md

 QueryCollection(map[string][]string{"a": {"1", "2"}})
 ```

-Providing `{"a": {"1", "2"}` results in parameters encoded as `a=1&a=2`.
+which results in parameters encoded as `a=1&a=2`.

 ### custom

-If none of the above approaches is suitable, you can defined a request interceptor and implement custom logic.
+If none of the above approaches are suitable, you can define a request interceptor and implement custom logic.

 ```go
 apitest.New().